rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Tags are listed in the body
   - tags will be populated with all the existing tags.
-- 401: The authentication token was not provided or was invalid
-  - tags will be undefined
-- 403: The user is not a student
-  - tags will be undefined
 - 500: Internal Server Error
   - tags will be undefined